Explore the etymology and symbolism of the constellations

 Sobieski's Shield

-This constellation, Scutum Sobiescianum, Sobieski's Shield, commemorates Sobieski, a king of Poland who was a brilliant military leader, celebrated throughout Europe for his role in repelling the Ottomans from the gates of Vienna in 1683.
-Pope Innocent XI called for Europe to unite in a Crusade against the Sultan Grand Vizier, Kara Mustafa [1], who along with his 140,000 troops had surrounded Vienna, laying siege to the city.
-The Turks believed that if they could 'crack' Vienna, the rest of Europe would easily fall into their hands.
+The constellation, Scutum Sobiescianum, Sobieski’s Shield, commemorates Sobieski, a king of Poland, who was a brilliant military leader celebrated throughout Europe for his role in repelling the Ottomans from the gates of Vienna in 1683.
+Pope Innocent XI called for Europe to unite in a Crusade against the Sultan Grand Vizier, Kara Mustafa [], who along with his 140,000 troops had surrounded Vienna, laying siege to the city.
+The Turks, after overrunning Serbia, Croatia, Romania, Bulgaria and Hungary, believed that if they could ‘crack’ Vienna, the rest of Europe would easily fall into their hands.

 "The combined army of Sobieski moved forward in column ... advanced into line and into the sunlight.
 Dazzling bright sunlight reflected off thousands of pieces of metal and jeweled accoutrements [the shields], and then Sobieski himself with his personal banner advanced to the front of his army...
 The Turks were thunderstruck!"
 (Polish Manuscripts, from Internet Modern History Sourcebook).

-Sobieski won victory after victory with a much smaller force of 30,000 Polish-Lithuanian, and 11,000 Austrian and Prussian troops, broke the siege of Vienna, and evicted the Ottomans.
-The battle marked the historic end of the expansion into Europe of the declining Ottoman Empire [1].
+Sobieski won victory after victory with a much smaller force of 30,000 Polish-Lithuanian, and 11,000 Austrian and Prussian troops, they broke the siege of Vienna, and evicted the Ottomans.
+The battle marked the turning point in the 300-year struggle between the forces of the Central European kingdoms, and the Ottoman Empire.
 Seven years later, Hevelius commemorated these events with the inclusion of Scutum Sobiescianum in the heavens.
 The cross on the shield should represent this crusade, and the constellation serves as a memorial to a victory that defended Christian Europe from was believed to be an inevitable Islamic take-over.

-The word Scutum comes from the Indo-European root *skei- 'To cut, split'.
-Derivatives: shin¹, shinbone (< 'piece cut off'), chine (from Old French eschine, backbone, piece of meat with part of the backbone), science, conscience, consciousness, conscious, nice (from Latin nescire, 'not to know'), conscientious, (from Latin scire, to know < 'to separate one thing from another,' discern), shit (the sense here is of 'separating' excrement from the body), schism, schist, schizo-, (these words from Greek skhizein, to split), scission, exscind, prescind, rescind, (these words from Latin scindere, to split), shed¹ ('give off, drop' shed tears, blood, or skin), sheath (< 'split stick'), ski (snow or water skis, from Old Norse skidh), ecu, escudo (type of coins), escutcheon (a shield), esquire, scutum, squire, (these words from Latin scutum, shield < 'board'), shiver², scute (plates or scales on the shell of a turtle or the underside of a snake), scutellate (covered with shieldlike bony plates or scales), scutage (shield money).
+The word Scutum comes from the Indo-European root *skei ‘To cut, split’.
+Derivatives: shin¹, shinbone (< ‘piece cut off’), chine (from Old French eschine, backbone, piece of meat with part of the backbone), science, conscience, consciousness, conscious, nice (from Latin nescire, ‘not to know’), conscientious (from Latin scire, to know < ‘to separate one thing from another,’ discern), shit (the sense here is of ‘separating’ excrement from the body), schism, schist, schizo-, (these words from Greek skhizein, to split), scission, exscind, prescind, rescind, (these words from Latin scindere, to split), shed¹ (‘give off, drop’ shed tears, blood, or skin), sheath (< ‘split stick’), ski (snow or water skis, from Old Norse skidh), ecu, escudo (type of coins), escutcheon (a shield), esquire (from Latin scutarius, ‘shield-bearer’), scutum, squire, (these words from Latin scutum, shield < ‘board’), shiver², scute (plates or scales on the shell of a turtle or the underside of a snake), scutellate (covered with shieldlike bony plates or scales), scutage (shield money).
 [Pokorny skei- 919.
-Watkins]
+Watkins

 "Agamemnon says, 'In the shield of the sky, that soundeth on high, for a shield is a hollow thing...'".
 [Varro: On The Latin Language, p.331.]

-Our word 'sky' is seen etymologically in terms of cloud, from an old Norse word for cloud sky, and Old Saxon skio, 'cloud'.
-English seems to be unique in this substitution of cloud for the heavens, perhaps the notion being that clouds shield the earth from the Sun.
-A well-polished shield was seen to have the reflective properties of a mirror, and also the sky is reflected in the sea.
-The word sky is related to Gothic skuggwa 'mirror'.
-These meanings suggest a daylight sky in which clouds and reflections can be seen.
-The common Latin term for sky was caelus from Caelum (another constellation) from which we get our word 'celestial'.
+Our word ‘sky‘ is seen etymologically in terms of cloud, from an old Norse word for cloud sky, and Old Saxon skio, ‘cloud’.
+The English language seems to be unique in this substitution of cloud for the heavens, perhaps the notion being that clouds shield the earth from too much solar radiation and insulate the Earth from losing valuable heat into space.
+A well-polished shield was seen to have the reflective properties of a mirror, as the sky is reflected in the sea.
+The word sky is related to Gothic skuggwa ‘mirror’.
+These meanings suggest a daylight sky in which clouds create shadows and reflections can be seen in water.
+The common Latin term for sky was caelus from Caelum (another constellation) from which we get our word ‘celestial’.

 © Anne Wright 2008.